fe-data/fe-docs/docs/usage/events.rst

            :target: ../_static/images/usage/Event-basic-group.png
            :alt: Basic settings - Groups

-In this tab you can configure that orders can only be made if customers are member of a group.
+This tab allows you to configure that orders can only be placed if customers are members of a group.
 Configuring this tab only makes sense if you have checked ``User groups`` in the `Event settings`_ tab.

 WordPress roles
 ~~~~~~~~~~~~~~~
-Select from the dropdown list the roles you allow to place orders.
+Select the roles you want to allow to place orders from the drop down list.
-*Fast Events* will check if the emailaddress entered during the order-process belongs to an existing user in
+*Fast Events* will check if the email address entered during the order process matches an existing user in the
-the WordPress database and if the role of the user matches the ones you have enabled.
+WordPress database and that the user's role matches the ones you have enabled.
 If you have defined a :guilabel:`Password` field in the `Input fields`_ tab, *Fast Events* will also verify if
 the password matches with the one stored in de WordPress Database.
-If you don’t select any role, *Fast Events* assumes any role is valid.
+If you don't select a role, *Fast Events* assumes that any role is valid.

 Email list
 ~~~~~~~~~~
-Suppose you want to have a boat trip and only the members of your football club are allowed to participate.
+Suppose you want to go on a boat trip and only the members of your football club are allowed to go.
 Select an email list you have uploaded in `Tools -> Email list <tools.html#email-lists>`_.

 REST API